Reducing Security Vulnerabilities for Parking Management Systems

 1. Who has access to what?

 Most systems should have regular account audits to determine who has access to what components of your system to make sure the right permissions are in place.
-It is also important to keep track each time access is granted or removed.
-Account audits help you identify errors in access privileges such as failures to remove accounts of past employees, failures to change privileges when an employee changes roles, or not granting sufficient access to new employees.
+It is also essential to keep track each time you grant or remove access.
+Account audits help you identify errors in access privileges such as failures to delete accounts of past employees, failures to change privileges when an employee changes roles, or not granting sufficient access to new employees.
 It also lets you see if someone has access to something he or she does not need.
-An employee who logs violation payments likely doesn’t need to have privileges to change or create reports for example.
+An employee who logs violation payments most likely doesn’t need to have privileges to change or create reports for example.

 Not everyone needs access to your full parking software so you should grant privileges based on the individual users specific roles.
 By creating role profiles, you can categorize your users based on what they have access to.
 For example, you might create roles for “Patrol” or “Clerk” or “Administrator” all with different levels of access and privilege.
 This also helps simplify your account setup by eliminating the need to pick through a list of permissions for each employee account.